tompc35/data_marine_science/software-installation/README.md

 ### System default text editor

 You can also try the default text editor for your operating system.
-These do not have as many features as Atom but will get the job done.
+These do not have as many features as Visual Studio Code but will get the job done.

 #### TextEdit (Mac)